close

 Product Manager

 Household dust mites do well in environments where there is a lot of damp.
 Dampness means that dust – their food and home – can build up and is less prone to being disturbed.
-The most common cause of damp in most UK homes is condensation from bathing, cooking, and cleaning.
-The moisture released into the air during from our daily activities can collect as condensation on cool surfaces where it creates damp patches that serve as homes to dust mites.

 What You Can Do

-If you suffer from asthma, dust in your home could be making your symptoms worse!
+If you have asthma, dust in your home could be making your symptoms worse!
 Contact us today to book a free home ventilation survey from one of our local specialists.
 They will assess the levels of condensation in your home and be able to provide advice about the best way of reducing the damp that allows dust mites to thrive.

 Need help with condensation, mould or damp problems?